 Announcements and Upcoming Events

-GSG’s Response to the Violence of the Atlanta Shooting on Tuesday, March 16
+GSG’s Response to the IPCC Report on Climate Change, August 16

 The Intergovernmental Panel on Climate Change (IPCC) Report of August 9 is straightforward in its message: “Climate change is widespread, rapid, and intensifying.”
 These changes are unprecedented, and some are irreversible.
 We are passing tipping points of no return.
 Climate change was here yesterday, is here today, and will be here tomorrow.
 In fact, without quick and appropriate action, climate change will worsen in the coming decades.
 We will witness increasing heatwaves and droughts, intense rainfall and associated flooding, continued sea level rise, permafrost thawing, ocean acidification, amplified urban heat island effects.
 Climate change will then adversely affect human and environmental health.
 We all – individuals, businesses, universities, governments – play a role.